Our Team

 Executive Director

-Before joining YEF, Alejandra was the Director of Donor Organizing at the Movement Voter Project and Development Director at United We Dream, the nation’s largest immigrant youth-led network.
-She has worked as an education organizer at Make the Road New York, served with AmeriCorps VISTA, and is a Philanthropy Forward and Coro Fellows alum.
-She holds a B.S. in Urban & Regional Studies, a B.A. in Spanish Studies and concentrations in Inequality Studies, Latino Studies, and Latin American Studies from Cornell University.
-She currently sits on the Boards of State Voices and the Funders’ Committee of Civic Participation and is on One Democracy’s Democracy & Besting Committee.
-She is also a 2022 Rockwood Fellow.
+Before joining YEF, Alejandra was the Director of Donor Organizing and Advising at the Movement Voter Project and Development Director at United We Dream, the nation’s largest immigrant youth-led network.
+She has worked as an education organizer at Make the Road New York, served with AmeriCorps VISTA, is a Philanthropy Forward and Coro Fellows alum, and was a 2022 Rockwood National Leading from the Inside Out Yearlong Fellow.
+Alejandra sits on the boards of State Voices and Funders’ Committee on Civic Participation, where she serves as Board Secretary.

 Areas of Expertise: